mcrd25/CFD-cpump/README.md

 # CFD-cpump
-Computational fluid dynamics simulation through Centrifugal Pump
+Computational fluid dynamics simulation through Centrifugal Pump in python and other mediums